 Most experienced will find this trail moderate, but the below-average hiker may find this to be a difficult hike.

-Blue Run Rocks and Bouldering
+Blue Run Rocks Bouldering and Rock Climbing

 The main destination of this hike is Blue Run Rocks which are massive 20 to 35-foot tall glacial deposit boulders and cliff edge that were left over from the last ice age.
 These huge boulders give hikers a chance to explore paths that wind between them.
 The Blue Run Rocks are also used as a popular bouldering destination for boulder climbers and rock climbers.